-Our Sourcing team evaluates suppliers based on various criteria, including their commitment to identifying and eliminating forced labour and child labour throughout their operations.
-Suppliers placed on our AVL are continuously evaluated, screened and monitored to ensure compliance with our corporate quality standards.
-Stream-Flo uses one or more of the following methods to collect information about the supplier: interviews, documentation reviews, questionnaires, checklists and audits.
+Stream-Flo categorizes its suppliers as low, medium or high risk.
+Depending on the applicable risk category, Stream-Flo uses one or more of the following methods to collect information about the supplier: interviews, documentation reviews, questionnaires, checklists and audits.
 The information collected during the onboarding process is designed, in part, to allow Stream-Flo to ascertain the supplier's:

-- adherence to relevant laws, regulations, and standards; - process controls, including their ability to monitor and manage conditions within their organization and supply chain, to meet or exceed Stream-Flo's expectations and requirements; - commitment to the safe and healthy working conditions of workers and treatment of workers with respect and dignity; - commitment to upholding human rights and rejecting forced or child labour; and - compliance with Stream-Flo's policies and procedures, including those related to health, safety and environment and corporate social responsibility.
+- adherence to relevant laws, regulations, and standards; - process controls, including their ability to monitor and manage conditions within their organization and supply chain, to meet or exceed Stream-Flo's expectations and requirements; - commitment to the safe and healthy working conditions of workers and treatment of workers with respect and dignity; - commitment to upholding human rights and rejecting forced or child labour; and compliance with Stream-Flo's policies and procedures, including those related to health, safety and environment and corporate social responsibility.

 Stream-Flo aims to conduct on-site audits of all key suppliers.
 As part of the audit process, the supplier is evaluated on Corporate Social Responsibility factors, which include factors related to forced labour and child labour.
-Any failure by a supplier to operate in a socially responsible manner must be brought to the immediate attention of the Supply Chain Manager.
+Any failure by a supplier to operate in a socially responsible manner must be brought to the immediate attention of the Global Sourcing Manager.
 Our supply chain auditors are aware that such violations are treated with the utmost seriousness.